-With over 1,200 staff, we’re one of the largest public health research and education facilities in the Asia-Pacific region.
+Boasting over 1,200 staff, we're the largest producer of peer-reviewed public health research in the Asia-Pacific region.
 And having offered Victoria’s first Master of Public Health program, we’ve got a wealth of experience to share.

 Our research leads to practical discoveries that save money and improve the quality and safety of healthcare.